 DOUGLAS COLER briefly starred in Days of Our Lives and was a regular fixture on the Los Angeles theatre scene.
 Their drama The Closer, with Douglas in the lead role, was a hit both in Los Angeles and off-Broadway.
 He is now a stage actor and director on the east coast.

-LISA LoCICERO is a bona fide soap opera legend, most recently starring in several seasons of General Hospital (and an Emmy nomination) under her belt, and another five on One Life to Live.
+LISA LoCICERO is now a bona fide soap opera legend, with more than 13 seasons of General Hospital (and an Emmy nomination) under her belt, and another five on One Life to Live.
 She also guest-starred in Reno 911!, Rizzoli & Isles, Chuck, Bones, It's Always Sunny in Philadelphia, an Emmy-winning episode of Law & Order, and the series finale of Star Trek: Voyager.
 Her feature film work includes Sundance hit Mr. Vincent, The Family Man, and Rush Hour 2.

-JAMES MICHAEL TYLER is known throughout the world for his role as Gunther, the goofy, lovesick Central Perk barista in the long-running sitcom Friends.
-He has also guest-starred in Episodes, Scrubs, Just Shoot Me, and Sabrina.
+JAMES MICHAEL TYLER gained worldwide fame for his role as Gunther, the goofy, lovesick Central Perk barista in the classic sitcom Friends.
+He also guest-starred in Episodes, Scrubs, Just Shoot Me, and Sabrina.
 A very kind man who was known to his friends as Michael, the actor passed away in 2021.